-- 3. last known address of the individual;

-- 4. date of birth;

-- 5. social security number:

-- 6. SBI number (if known);

-- 7. Gender

-- 8. Race

-- 9. Eye color

-- 10. substance the individual tested positive for, or circumstances of the refusal to submit a urine sample;
+cannabis or marijuana while at work or during work/training hours, or circumstances of the refusal to submit a urine sample;

-- 11. date of the drug test or refusal;

-- 12. date of final dismissal or separation from the agency; and

-- 13. whether the individual was an applicant, trainee or sworn law enforcement officer.

-- C. The certification section of the notification form must be completed by the chief or director, and notarized with a raised seal.

-- D. Notifications to the central registry shall be sent to:
+- 11. Date of the drug test or refusal; - 12.
+Date of final dismissal or separation from the agency; and - 13.
+Whether the individual was an applicant, trainee or sworn law enforcement officer. - D. The certification section of the notification form must be completed by the chief or director, and notarized with a raised seal. - E. Notifications to the central registry shall be sent to: